Swims slowly with feet adapted for walking.

 It was walking in the Yudono River.

-A jumping spider that can be seen in parks and houses.......
+A butterfly that can be seen even in urban areas......
 Read more